muteburrito/Jarvis/README.md

 Note: If the app gives you error regarding `fbgemm.dll` or one of its dependencies please first install the [VCRedist](Redist\VC_redist.x64.exe), and if that also does not fix the probelm, simply copy paste the dll given in the Redist folder to C:\Windows\System32

+## What's Next

+* I am planning to add support for image based PDF's, since that is a downside right now.
+* Also, a small tweak in how the user's react with the bot, where maybe while sending a message, they can choose if they want to talk while referencing the PDF's, or if they want to have a natural conversation
+* Multiple File Formats support.
+This will take time, but is a big thing in the pipeline of the project
+* Voice Chat feature.
+Recently discovered a lot of options which can be used along with this RAG Based bot.

 ## References

 For more information on how the code works, I would highly recommend to check out the [LangChain](https://python.langchain.com/docs/get_started/introduction) documentation page.
 For specific topics check below-
 - [LangChain Doc used in this Bot](https://python.langchain.com/docs/get_started/quickstart)
 - [Huggingface embeddings](https://python.langchain.com/docs/integrations/platforms/huggingface)
 - [Huggingface embeddings-2](https://python.langchain.com/docs/integrations/text_embedding/huggingfacehub)